Bhawna-ux/OLIST-Sales-Analysis/README.md

    * **There is a positive correlation between delay and order quantity.(Delay days tend to increase when order quantities increase.)**
  ### Customer Behavior
    * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Postive and 8% neutral. <br>
    * Late deliveries and bad product quality affects customer feedback.
+Out of 14K negative feedback, 29% customers gives bad feedback due to late deliveries.
  ### Product Analysis
    * Bed Bath Table has highest number of orders (9.4K) but Health Beauty generates highest sale amount (1.3M) with highest positive feedback (0.80).<br>
    * Security and Services is least popular among all products with number of orders 2.